All blog posts

 Average Number of Orders

 In ecommerce data science parlance this metric is also known as “Frequency” — for the time period we care about, what is the average number of orders that a customer in a particular segment will purchase.
 You can average the number of orders across as large or small of a customer segment as you’d like; for starters we can just take all customers from your store.
+This number is useful when assessing your customer loyalty, or to measure the impact of additional Klaviyo flows.
+Remember that increasing frequency can lead to more money for your business, as loyal customers tend to continue to spend more over time.

 Average Number of Orders = (Number of Orders) / (Number of Customers)